LukeGrahamLandry/WrapperLib/README.md

 - Provides a uniform api across mod loaders and minecraft versions.
 - A priority is placed on never manually writing serialization code for nbt or byte buffers.
-- Designed to be modular, so you can jar-in-jar only the parts you need and have no external dependencies.
+- Designed to be modular, so you can shadow only the parts you need and have no external dependencies.

 Supported Mod Loaders: Forge, ~~Fabric, Quilt~~
 Supported Versions: 1.19, ~~1.18, 1.16~~
 API Objects: ConfigWrapper, PacketWrapper, DataWrapper

 haven't tested on servers yet. its possible syncing doesn't actually work cause currently objects might be on the same thread